zchr/art/README.md

 # Art
-A Chrome extension to get a quick art history lesson with each new tab.
+A Chrome extension that gives quick art history lesson with each new tab.

 ## It's live!
 Just head over to the [Chrome Web Store](https://developer.chrome.com/webstore/publish) and download it.